-LINCOLN, Neb. — Nebraska’s unemployment rate inched up a tenth of a point to 3.2 percent in August, according to a state report issued Tuesday.
+LINCOLN, Neb. — Nebraska’s preliminary unemployment rate dropped a tenth of a point to hit 2.9 percent in May, the Nebraska Labor Department said Friday.

 The unemployment rates for Grand Island, Lincoln and Omaha have not been seasonally adjusted, so they cannot be directly compared with the state unemployment rate.

-Here are preliminary area labor market unemployment rates for August, followed by revised figures for July:
+Here are preliminary area labor market unemployment rates for May, followed by the revised April rates:

 — Columbus: 2.9, 2.9